dnjp/nyne/README.md

 ### com

-`com` is uses the `commentstyle` you've configured a given file extension to comment or uncomment a given selection in acme.
+`com` uses the `commentstyle` you've configured a given file extension to comment or uncomment a given selection in acme.
 Just as with `a+` or `a-`, you can use `com` by writing `|com` to your scratch area, selecting the text you want to un/comment, and then middle click on